hgdeoro/GarnishMyPic/README.md

 Creates a thumbnail of your photo, add a border and put the folowing texts at the bottom:

-- title (if specified) - from command line
+- title (if specified) - from command line `--title`
-- year - from command line
+- year - from command line `--year`
-- author -from command line or environment variable
+- author - from command line or environment variable `--author`
-- camera model, iso setting, aperture (f number) and exposure time (shutter speed) - from EXIF information
+- camera model, iso setting, aperture (f number) and exposure time (shutter speed) are read from EXIF information of the original picture (also, the values of those exif tags are copied to the newly generated picture, but ONLY **those** tags, other tags are NOT copied).

+There are more options:

+- overwrite destination file: `--overwrite`
+- quality of the generated file (100 for better quality): `--output-quality`
+- border size: `--border-size`
+- font and font size: `--font` and `--font-size`
+- maximum image resolution: `--max-size`
+- only include basic information (title, year and author): `--basic-info`

 Requeriments